devtut/generate/docs/python/design-patterns.md

 design pattern lets an algorithm vary independently from clients that use it.

-For example, animals can =walk= in many different ways.
+For example, animals can "walk" in many different ways.
 Walking could be considered a strategy that is implemented by different types of animals:

 ```
 from types import MethodType